 One of the bulwarks of academic freedom, permanent tenure, has been available at TCU for decades.
-A revised statement on the subject, developed by a joint committee and recommended by the Faculty Senate and the administration, was approved by the Board of Trustees in the spring of 1999.
+A revised statement (click here for the statement) on the subject, developed by a joint committee and recommended by the Faculty Senate and the administration, was approved by the Board of Trustees in the spring of 1999.